Simon97i/accordion-with-Js/README.md

-# accordion with Js transitionate with real sounds of accordion
+# accordion with Js that transitionate with real sounds of accordion